Skip to content

 RDL 8/2026 substantially alters the economic and temporal terms of habitual residence leases in Spain for the next two financial years.
 Whether you are a landlord who needs to calculate the correct rent update, a tenant who wishes to exercise your right to an extraordinary extension, or a manager of a real estate portfolio with direct exposure in your financial projections, we recommend reviewing your contractual position with appropriate care.

-At BMC we analyse the impact of this regulation on your lease contracts, manage the formal communications with counterparties, and advise on cases involving grounds of personal need or disputes over the application of the cap.
+At BMC we analyse the impact of this regulation on your lease contracts, manage the formal communications with counterparties, and advise on cases involving grounds of personal need, disputes over the application of the cap, or the tax implications for non-resident and Beckham Law holders.
 Contact our team for a no-obligation initial consultation.